pmarshall24/climate-outlook/_build/html/_sources/watershed_conditions.md

 :align: center
 ```

 - The first snowfall of the year occurred on Oct.
-25-26
+25-26, but this quickly melted
-- This early snow disappeared by the beginning of November
+- The snow depth was approximately 40-60% of normal on November 30
-- Analog years saw below, or near-normal spring snowpacks
+- The local snowpack is typically below average during El Nino winters
 +++
-Check out the [](water_supply.ipynb) section for more information
+Check out the [](snowpack.ipynb) section for more information

 :::